 - (a) The contracting officer shall not require performance bonds for building service contracts unless a written determination is made explaining why the bond is essential to protect the Government's interest and justifying the additional cost of the bonding requirement. - (b) The contracting officer may require a performance bond for building service contracts over \$150,000 awarded under Section 8(a) of the Small Business Act as amended (15 U.S.C.
-637(a)) if it is determined under 528.103-2(a) that a performance bond is essential to protect the Government's interest. - (c) The contracting officer shall not require a performance bond for building service contracts awarded to AbilityOne nonprofit agencies (41 U.S.C. chapter 85). - (d) Consider the circumstances and determine the penal amount of the performance bond on a case-by-case basis.
+637(a)) if it is determined under 528.103-2(a) that a performance bond is essential to protect the Government's interest. - (c) The contracting officer shall not require a performance bond for building service contracts awarded to workshops for the blind or other severely handicapped under the Javits-Wagner-O'Day Act, as amended (41 U.S.C.
+8501-8506) - (d) Consider the circumstances and determine the penal amount of the performance bond on a case-by-case basis.